peteroupc/peteroupc.github.io/approxtheory.md

 The aim is to find error bounds that are _explicit_, with no hidden constants and without introducing transcendental or trigonometric functions.
 If an error bound is explicit, it can be computed _offline_, without performing an approximation first, so that it can be known, for example, which degree polynomial to build in order to come close to a function with a given accuracy.

-The mapping from a function to a function (for example, from a single-variable function to a polynomial "close" to it) is called an _{op}erator_, and operators involved in these bounds are often linear operators, whose behavior is relatively simple to examine.
+The mapping from a function to a function (for example, from a single-variable function to a polynomial "close" to it) is called an _operator_, and operators involved in these bounds are often linear operators, whose behavior is relatively simple to examine.

 <a id=Contents></a>